frejur/stroustrup-ppp-drills/chapter_07/ch07_review.md

 Sadly, ASCII art is frowned upon.

 ### When do we consider a program finished?
 Never.
-But delivering according to specs is a good rule of thumb!
-"When time/money has run out" is another possible answer.
+But when the product has been delivered according to specs is a good rule of thumb!
+"When all time/money has been exhausted" is another possible answer.